hexa-org/policy-orchestrator/deployments/README.md

 Follow the above steps for the hexa-admin application - although, select a different name for your environment file `.env_google_cloud_admin.sh` file similar to the below.

+_Note: the below automation is work in progress_

-Install a postgresql database for the orchestrator.
+Once completed, install a postgresql database for the orchestrator.

 ```bash
 helm repo add bitnami https://charts.bitnami.com/bitnami